 By tackling cloud costs in these four verticals we were able to resolve any incidents before runaway costs impacted our bottom line.

-In order to adopt a more proactive cost monitoring strategy this year, Anodot’s R&D team was able to use our own technology to cut $360k from our annual expenses.
-In particular, Anodot accomplished this by tagging cloud resources, reducing R&D workload sizes, planning for usage more efficiently, and monitoring our cloud costs in real time.
+In order to adopt a more proactive cost monitoring and management strategy this year, Anodot’s R&D team was able to use our own technology to cut $360k from our annual expenses.
+In particular, Anodot accomplished this by tagging cloud resources, reducing R&D workload sizes, planning for usage more efficiently, and manage our cloud costs in real time.

 You'll believe it when you see it